-Mita Zulca is arguably the most visible journalist in Sikkim with the sharpest cutting edge of her questioning of the establishment.
-This is clearly a rare quality seen in the state.
+Mita Zulca is arguably the most visible journalist in Sikkim with the sharpest questioning of the establishment.
+This is a rare quality seen in the state.
 During the pre-SKM governed Sikkim, she was a leading journalistic voice raised against the SDF government.
 Now she has redirected her questions against the SKM government with the same fervour.
 She has been a nemesis for both camps.
 She has her admirers and haters across the political spectrum.
 She has become the victim of some of the most vehement trolls and threats.

 Her critics and defenders can argue endlessly.
 However, Sikkim must mull over why our journalistically young and rather immature state needs a person like her.
 Here are my four reasons: